Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

                         // "recipients only" doesn't seem useful: the recipients will
                         // have to do the SAS code exchange so they already have to give
-                        // there concent at this point.
+                        // there consent at this point.
                     },
                     // <------------ Already existing options omitted --------->
                 ]